Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

 ## Part A: Writing a Cache Simulator

-In Part A you will write a cache simulator in "csim.c" that takes a <span>valgrind</span> memory trace as input, simulates the hit/miss behavior of a cache memory on this trace, and outputs the total number of hits, misses, and evictions.
+In Part A, a cache simulator in "csim.c" takes a <span>valgrind</span> memory trace as input, simulates the hit/miss behavior of a cache memory on this trace, and outputs the total number of hits, misses, and evictions.

-We have provided you with the binary executable of a <span>*reference cache simulator*</span>, called `csim-ref`, that simulates the behavior of a cache with arbitrary size and associativity on a <span>
+We have provided the binary executable of a <span>*reference cache simulator*</span>, called `csim-ref`, that simulates the behavior of a cache with arbitrary size and associativity on a <span>
 valgrind</span> trace file.
 It uses the LRU (least-recently used)